EarlJr53/data-science-SP2023/challenges/c09-income-assignment.md

 **Observations**:

 - Document your observations here.
-  - 6-person families seem to have the greatest variance and 2-person families the least, nearly across the board.
+  - 6-person families seem to have the widest confidence intervals and 2-person families the most narrow, nearly across the board.
+This could be caused by underlying variance or a small sample size.
+    Intuitively, I believe that there is likely a much smaller sample size for 6-person families than 2-person families.
   - The median income appears to increase with the number of people in the household, although not in all cases.
 - Can you confidently distinguish between household incomes in Suffolk county?
 Why or why not?
-  - No, I cannot confidently distinguish between household incomes in Suffolk county, because all of the household sizes in Suffolk have very similar median incomes and ranges of incomes.
+  - No, I cannot confidently distinguish between household incomes in Suffolk county, because the confidence intervals of the various household sizes overlap, making the medians statistically indistinguishable.
 - Which counties have the widest confidence intervals?
   - Nantucket and Dukes counties, the two wealthiest in the state, have the widest confidence intervals.